 The drive to work then takes me past scooters carrying ridiculous things like bunches of metre-plus long bamboo poles, past rice fields in the sun.
 Sometimes I'm stuck in heavy traffic dodging big buses and tourists attempting to cross the road.
 I drive past the monkeys always eating something at the entrance to the forest and over pothole after pothole on the poorly maintained roads.

-They operate based on the belief that the way we work, and live, is changing.
-These guys started this space four years ago as a place for the eclectic mix of Ubud people to get together and sit alongside one another with their ideas and plans.
-But it's become something more, it's the place drawing in all these digital nomads, entrepreneurs, freelancers to town.
-They come here from all over the world because this place gives us a way to be amongst people with new ideas, to believe that this change in the way we work is really happening, that we can really do whatever job we want, wherever we want.
+I arrive at my workspace and settle in for a few hours.
+I recommend The Outpost Ubud.
+Digital nomads, entrepreneurs, freelancers come here from all over the world because this place gives us a way to be amongst people with new ideas, to believe that this change in the way we work is really happening, that we can really do whatever job we want, wherever we want.
 Here we can share resources and skills and stop feeling so lonely for a while too, something every nomad struggles with.

 Healer, Ibu Jero